www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 # Job Posts

-Describes the online job posts for your jobs (as seen on your Job Board).
+Describes the online job posts for an organization's jobs (as seen on the Job Board).

 ## The job post object